 Explore The Whitby Heritage Sculpture Trail

-The Whitby Heritage Trail features 9 life-size sculptures handmade by the local sculptor, Emma Stothard.
+The Whitby Heritage Trail features 10 life-size sculptures by local sculptor Emma Stothard.
 Working in partnership with Scarborough Borough Council, Emma has created some of Whitby’s most famous characters, all with a powerful connection to the sea.
-These works of art are scattered around different places on the east side and in the West Cliff area of the town.
+These works of art are scattered across different parts of the East Side and the West Cliff area of the town.

-Each figure is carefully woven by hand and made from steel wire wrapped around a steel armature then hot-dip galvanised.
-You can see the sculptures in any order you choose or follow the trail.
+Each figure is carefully woven by hand, made from steel wire wrapped around a steel armature, and then hot-dip galvanised.
+You can choose to see the sculptures in any order, but maps and signs are available to help you follow the designated trail route around the town.

 The Herring Girls